What is Christian

 despised anything that would keep a

-person from accepting the gospel of Jesus
+person from accepting the true gospel of Jesus

 Christ.
 Remember, saying harsh things to